 Address: 2400 Canal Street, New Orleans, LA 70119

-Faculty include individuals with expertise in general gastroenterology, hepatology (especially liver transplant), advanced therapeutic endoscopy, inflammatory bowel disease, neurogastroenterology /motility, and colorectal cancer genetics.
+Faculty include individuals with expertise in general gastroenterology, hepatology (especially liver transplant), advanced therapeutic endoscopy, and inflammatory bowel disease.
+The diverse faculty also include those with many years of practice in both private and academic settings.
 Fellows will have an opportunity for exposure to all of these disciplines.
 They will also have the opportunity to be involved with clinical and basic research.